rodrigo-arenas/Sklearn-genetic-opt/README.md

 # Usage:
 Install sklearn-genetic

-It's advised to install pyworkforce using a virtual env, inside the env use:
+It's advised to install sklearn-genetic using a virtual env, inside the env use:

 ```
 pip install sklearn-genetic